 Instant Pot Refried Black Beans

-These vegan and fat-free Instant Pot refried black beans are so and flavourful you’ll never go back to canned!
-Enjoy them as a healthy side dish, delicious dip or topping for nachos, tacos and burritos.
+These vegan and fat-free Instant Pot refried black beans are so easy and flavourful you’ll never go back to canned!

 You only need a few basic ingredient to make these easy beans.
 Here’s what you’ll need: